Learning Accommodation Services

 1. Request services early

-As soon as you consider attending Concordia University of Edmonton, and definitely as soon as you apply for admission, contact the Learning Accommodations Services Advisor, Keely Cronin at email@example.com, as the process of putting supports in place can take several weeks.
+As soon as you consider attending Concordia University of Edmonton, and definitely as soon as you apply for admission, contact the Learning Accommodations Services Advisor, Pilar Aguilar at firstname.lastname@example.org, as the process of putting supports in place can take several weeks.
 It’s important to have your accommodation services in place and working for you on the first day of class.